Financial Real Estate Strategies for 2010

 to contribute to a company's bottom line?

-Les J. Cranmer, Senior Managing Director, Studley, Inc. and Art M. Wegfahrt, Studley Inc. (Nov 09)
+Les Cranmer, Senior Managing Director, Savills Studley and Art M. Wegfahrt, Studley Inc. (Nov 09)

 As in past economic downturns, over the past several years, many organizations have come to the realization that real estate "ownership" can drain precious capital from other investment opportunities.
 By either restructuring or refinancing real estate commitments, an enterprise can free up capital for better purposes, lower annual operating costs, or both.